apaeffgen/PanConvert/docs/index.md

-# Panconvert Documentation
+## What is Panconvert
-A GUI-Wrapper for the document converter pandoc
+Panconvert is a GUI-Wrapper for the document converter [pandoc](http://pandoc.org)

 ## How to use Panconvert and Pandoc